 UC Science Summer Camp

-UC Science Summer Camp is a week-long event for Year 11 students interested in studying science at university.
-The camp will run from 2 to 7 December 2018 and be based in Christchurch at UC’s Ilam campus.
-Students will stay on campus in university accommodation.
+UC Science Summer Camp is a 5-day event for Year-12 students interested in studying science at university.
+In 2019, the camp ran from 2 to 6 December and was based in Christchurch at UC’s Ilam campus.
+Students stayed on campus in university accommodation.

-During the week they’ll attend lectures, work in the labs, visit one of UC’s many field stations, meet with staff and current students, and find out about the amazing research happening at UC.
+During the week students attend lectures, work in the labs, visit one of UC’s many field stations, meet with staff and current students, and find out about the amazing research happening at UC.

-There are 60 places available, and students can apply from anywhere in New Zealand.
+Each year, there are 60 places available, and students apply from anywhere in New Zealand.

 Accommodation: Rochester and Rutherford Hall of Residence.